pahnTree/react-example/README.md

-Example project to show how to use different technologies together.
+Example project to show how to use different technologies together, and playground to experiment with designs.

 Main frameworks
 - React